sqlitecloud/docs/src/pages/docs/commands/rename-user.md

 ---
 title: RENAME USER
-description: The RENAME USER command is used to update an existing username to a new one.
+description: The RENAME USER command updates an existing username to a new one
 ---

 ## Syntax